Exodus Geohaghon

 Spending some time in his youth with West Bromwich Albion, he played for Sutton Coldfield Town between 2000 and 2005.
 After a season with Bromsgrove Rovers and two with Redditch United, he then signed with Kettering Town.
 In 2010, he moved up to the English Football League, moving to Peterborough United after a loan spell.
 Whilst at Peterborough, he was loaned out to Rotherham United, Shrewsbury Town, and Port Vale.
-He joined Barnet in August 2011, before he signed with Darlington two months later.
-He joined Dagenham & Redbridge on loan in November 2011, before joining Mansfield Town on loan in February 2012.
-He signed with Kidderminster Harriers in July 2012, before making a permanent return to Mansfield less than two months later.
+He joined Barnet in August 2011 before he signed with Darlington two months later.
+He joined Dagenham & Redbridge on loan in November 2011 before joining Mansfield Town on loan in February 2012.
+He signed with Kidderminster Harriers in July 2012 before permanently returning to Mansfield less than two months later.
 He won the Conference Premier title with Mansfield in 2012–13.
-He spent time with Worcester City in 2013, before ending up at Braintree Town.
-He joined Solihull Moors in January 2014, before penning a deal at Nuneaton Town in August 2014.
-Later in 2014-15, he played for Whitehawk and Stourbridge.
+He spent time with Worcester City in 2013 before ending up at Braintree Town.
+He joined Solihull Moors in January 2014 before penning a deal at Nuneaton Town in August 2014.
+Later, in 2014–15, he played for Whitehawk and Stourbridge.
 He joined Torquay United in July 2015.
-He returned to Nuneaton Town as a player-coach in November 2016, and later had brief spells at Stafford Rangers, Halesowen Town, Barwell, Highgate United, and Gresley.
+He returned to Nuneaton Town as a player-coach in November 2016.
+He later had brief spells at Stafford Rangers, Halesowen Town, Barwell, Highgate United, and Gresley.
+He was out of the game for four years before joining Shepshed Dynamo in October 2024.

 Club career

 Early career

-As a youngster, Geohaghon played for West Bromwich Albion.
+Geohaghon played for West Bromwich Albion as a youngster.
 He moved to Sutton Coldfield Town in 2000, before joining Southern Football League side Bromsgrove Rovers in 2005 for an undisclosed fee.
 He left the club the following summer, and joined Conference North club Redditch United on trial in July 2006, before joining permanently a month later.
 During two seasons with Redditch, he made 71 league appearances, helping the club to avoid relegation.
 He was also in attendance at the University of Wolverhampton during his time at Redditch – studying Video and Film Production, he graduated in summer 2008.

 Kettering Town

 Geohaghon joined Conference Premier team Kettering Town for an undisclosed five-figure fee on 7 August 2008, after initially joining on a month's loan.
 He soon became first choice centre-back in the team's defence alongside Guy Branston in the 2008–09 season.
-Geohaghon's goal at Rockingham Road in the First Round of the 2008–09 FA Cup was picked out by Robbie Earle on the ITV "FA Cup Highlights" programme as one of the highlights of the round, as Kettering held League Two club Lincoln City to a 1–1 draw on 8 November 2008.
+Geohaghon's goal at Rockingham Road in the first round of the 2008–09 FA Cup was picked out by Robbie Earle on the ITV "FA Cup Highlights" programme as one of the highlights of the round, as Kettering held League Two club Lincoln City to a 1–1 draw on 8 November 2008.
 Later that month it was reported that Championship sides Crystal Palace, Sheffield United, and Plymouth Argyle were interested in signing Geohaghon in the 2009 January transfer window.
 Kettering manager Mark Cooper stated that it would take a "stupid" offer to allow the defender to leave the club.